top of page

 Consider researching the known effects of soy on birds and mammals; surprisingly, reputable pellet manufacturers include it in their products.
 The primary reason is cost, as soy is inexpensive.

 In vitro studies suggest that isoflavones in soy inhibit the synthesis of oestradiol and other steroid hormones.
 These compounds have been linked to reproductive issues, infertility, thyroid problems, and liver disease in various animal species, including mice, cheetahs, quail, pigs, rats, sturgeon, and sheep.
-Additionally, soy foods can block calcium absorption and may cause vitamin D deficiencies, among other issues.
+Additionally, soy foods can inhibit calcium absorption and may contribute to vitamin D deficiencies, among other health concerns.

 Diet Considerations